interchainio/funding/research.md

 # Research

 The topics listed here are not exhaustive, but provide an idea of what we're interested in.
+Additional research topics can be found [here](https://github.com/cosmos/research)

 - Cryptography
     - Faster and safer signature schemes